Skip to content

 Multi-state payroll sits at the intersection of operations, system configuration, and tax-opinion work.
 We handle the operations and configuration side — state registration coordination, QuickBooks Payroll setup, reciprocity workflow, convenience-rule configuration, ongoing compliance support — with active Certified Payroll ProAdvisor credentials.
 We coordinate with your CPA or EA on the tax-opinion side and on state-tax filing matters.
 Clean separation of lanes.

-We earn nothing from your QuickBooks Payroll subscription.
-No Intuit affiliate revenue, no commissions.
+We earn nothing from your QuickBooks Payroll subscription — no Intuit affiliate revenue, no commissions.
 The recommendation reflects what fits your business operationally, not what bills more.
+You can meet the ProAdvisor team or read our trust & methodology standards.
+Independent firm — not affiliated with Intuit Inc.

 What people ask about multi-state payroll.

 Generally, you need to register for payroll taxes in any state where you have employees physically working — not just states where your business is headquartered.
 The triggering rule for most U.S. businesses is that an employee’s wages are subject to state income tax withholding in the state where the employee physically performs work, regardless of where the employer is based.
 If you hire a remote employee in a new state, you typically need to register for state withholding and State Unemployment Insurance (SUI) in that state before running payroll for them.
 Some states have nexus thresholds (number of employees or wages above which registration is required); others trigger registration on the first employee.
-Six states (New York, Connecticut, Pennsylvania, New Jersey, Delaware, Nebraska) have variations of the “convenience of the employer” rule that change this analysis for remote workers.
+Six states (New York, Connecticut, Pennsylvania, New Jersey, Delaware, Nebraska) have variations of the ‘convenience of the employer’ rule that change this analysis for remote workers.
+In practice the registration is two separate filings — the withholding account through the state revenue department and the SUI account through the state labor or employment department — and both should be open before the employee’s first paycheck so deposits don’t route to a non-existent account.

 QuickBooks Payroll supports multi-state payroll across all four tiers (Core, Premium, Elite), but with feature differences.
 All tiers allow employees to be set up with different work-state assignments.
 Higher tiers include more automated multi-state filing capabilities; lower tiers may require additional manual handling of state filings.
 State withholding and SUI accounts must be registered separately with each state, then entered into QuickBooks Payroll for each employee’s assignment.
 The system handles the per-paycheck withholding calculations based on the state assignment, but the underlying tax-account setup, reciprocity certificates, and state-specific registration coordination happen outside QuickBooks Payroll itself.
-For businesses with employees in many states (5+), Gusto’s multi-state architecture is typically meaningfully easier to operate than QuickBooks Payroll.
+For businesses with employees in many states (5+), Gusto’s multi-state architecture is typically meaningfully easier to operate than QuickBooks Payroll — see our QuickBooks Payroll vs Gusto comparison for the details.
+The practical takeaway: QuickBooks Payroll will calculate correctly once the work-state, SUI rate, local accounts, and reciprocity flags are set, but it does none of the upstream registration for you — the calculations are only as accurate as the account setup behind them.

 TechBrot multi-state payroll setup engagements scope based on state count and complexity.
-Setup for employees in 3–5 states without reciprocity or convenience-of-employer complications typically scopes in the $3,000–$6,000 range as part of broader QuickBooks Payroll setup.
+Setup for employees in 3-5 states without reciprocity or convenience-of-employer complications typically scopes in the $3,000–$6,000 range as part of broader QuickBooks Payroll setup.
 Setup for employees in 6+ states, or in states involving convenience-of-employer rules (NY, CT, PA, NJ, DE, NE), or involving reciprocity certificate coordination typically scopes $5,000–$10,000.
 Ongoing monthly multi-state compliance coordination (for businesses needing recurring support managing state filings, new-state expansions, and reciprocity certificate maintenance) is offered as a monthly retainer typically starting at $750–$2,500 per month depending on state count and complexity.
-Pricing is always written before any work begins.
+Pricing is always written before any work begins — book a discovery call or speak to a ProAdvisor at (877) 751-5575.
+As an independent firm we earn no commission or affiliate revenue on any QuickBooks subscription, so the scope reflects the operational work the engagement actually requires, not a margin on software.

 Multi-state payroll starts here